WordPress/gutenberg/docs/explanations/architecture/styles.md

 #### Individual layout styles

-When a block that opts in to the experimental Layout support is rendered, two things are processed and added to the output via [`layout.php`](https://github.com/WordPress/wordpress-develop/blob/trunk/src/wp-includes/block-supports/layout.php):
+When a block that opts in to the experimental layout support is rendered, two things are processed and added to the output via [`layout.php`](https://github.com/WordPress/wordpress-develop/blob/trunk/src/wp-includes/block-supports/layout.php):

 - Semantic class names are added to the block markup to indicate which layout settings are in use.
 For example, `is-layout-flow` is for blocks (such as Group) that use the default/flow layout, and `is-content-justification-right` is added when a user sets a block to use right justification.
 - Individual styles are generated for non-default layout values that are set on the individual block being rendered.
 These styles are attached to the block via a container class name using the form `wp-container-$id` where the `$id` is a [unique number](https://developer.wordpress.org/reference/functions/wp_unique_id/).